deep1049/deep1049/README.md

 ### <div align="center">'I'm a certified Full-Stack developer i completed my 1000+hours coding practice and I'm looking forward to working in a dynamic organization that offers opportunities to enhance my technical skills, knowledge, and capabilities.
 I hope to work in an organization that trusts me with challenges and helps me grow and develop alongside the organization.</div>

-- 🔭I am working booking site name as deep tour & travel
+- 🔭I am learning full stack web development at Masai School

 - 🌱 I’m currently learning typeScript and nextJS